A. L. Zissu: Zissu and the CED

 Cohen claims that, as early as 1945, the WJC and the Ihud endorsed an forced merger of the UER and the PER under Filderman's chairmanship, with Zissu relegated to honorary president of the consolidated body; at the local chapter of the WJC, Zissu was to share his functions with Tivadar Fischer.
 The plan only fell apart because Zissu and Cohen were still in a position to veto it.
 The Ihud interrupted contacts with the Jewish Party, and soon after adhered to the CDE platform.
 Zissu called this a "grave sin toward the national idea and toward Jewish honor".
 He then found that his anti-CDE boycott was questioned from within the party by Benvenisti, who also garnered support from Rohrlich and Ebercohn.
+In November 1945, the CDE itself claimed that Zissu was intending to form a "consolidated front of the right", and had reignited "intrigues" to bring Ihud men back into the fold.

 On July 7, 1946, the PER voted itself a new leadership committee: Ebercohn, Wilhelm Fischer, Doctor Harschfeld, Cornel Iancu, Itzacar, Sami Iakerkaner, Edgar Kanner, M. Rapaport, Rohrlich, Leon Rozenberg, Tully Rosenthal, and Isaia Tumarkin.
-Disappointed with these setbacks, Zissu renounced all his official functions in mid 1946, stepping down as PER president on July 21.
+Disappointed with these setbacks, Zissu renounced all his official functions in mid-1946, stepping down as PER president on July 21.
 In a 1951 interrogation, he asserted that, ever since the CDE's creation, he was persuaded him that "centrifugal organizations will not be authorized by government."
 He claimed to have happily resigned, "eluding burdens and worries that I had never sought"; his main activity thereafter was to translate his earlier literary works into Hebrew.
 He was reportedly asked to appear as a defense witness during Mihai Antonescu's trial by the Romanian People's Tribunal, but failed to show up.